dlsc-software-consulting-gmbh/jfxcentral-data/links/2023/2023-09/2023-09-01/readme.md

 ## Applications

-* [**Onkel Stipe** shared a screenshot of "SoundLab"](https://twitter.com/OnkelStipe/status/1696236782885474494): "I developed it to investigate in generating realtime virtual analog sounds.
+* [**Onkel Stipe** shared a screenshot of SoundLab](https://twitter.com/OnkelStipe/status/1696236782885474494): "I developed it to investigate in generating realtime virtual analog sounds.
 The Oscilloscope feels quite analog.
 It also has a realtime spectrum and a view called "klangteppich", which nicely imitates the spectral view of audacity."
-* [**WhiteWoodCity** is upgrading "dillon-boot-fx", a Permission Management System UI](https://twitter.com/WhiteWoodCity/status/1694998831480614954), to JDK 17+ and also providing jigsaw support.
+* [**WhiteWoodCity** is upgrading dillon-boot-fx, a Permission Management System UI](https://twitter.com/WhiteWoodCity/status/1694998831480614954), to JDK 17+ and also providing jigsaw support.
-* [Fx Calculator by **Maciek Gorywoda** is now available at Google Play Store](https://twitter.com/solid2017/status/1695800702356930565)!
+* [Fx Calculator by **Maciek Gorywoda** is now available at Google Play Store](https://twitter.com/makingthematrix/status/1695108624400482636)!
 "Written in Scala 3, JavaFX, and built with GraalVM Native Image"

 ## Games